Shopify/hydrogen/CONTRIBUTING.md

   - Do one last `ci:checks`
   - Push the branch up to Github.
 Do _not_ make a Pull Request - we want the older Storefront API branch to stay as a snapshot of the code that was there at that release.
 - Change the default branch in Github to the newly-created branch.
+- Un-comment out the "Create release pull request or publish" job in `releases.yml`
 - Create a new changelog and PR to officially publish the new version